twilson63/permaweb-cookbook/src/getting-started/quick-starts/hw-code.md

 # Hello World (Code)

-This guide walks you through a quick way to get a static HTML, CSS and JavaScript webpage on to the permaweb using a few lines of code and a [command-line interface (CLI)](./hw-cli.md).
+This guide walks you through a quick way to get a static HTML, CSS and JavaScript webpage onto the Permaweb using a few lines of code and a [command-line interface (CLI)](./hw-cli.md).

 ## Requirements